-“Sign up now and get a free eBook!”
+An example of this would be to use the CTA: “Sign up now and get a free eBook!”

-Other good deals to consider are:
+Other prompts to consider include:

 Now that you have the email list, it’s time to use it.

-So, here are some tips to increase deliverability and avoid the disastrous spam folder:
+Here are some tips to increase deliverability and avoid the disastrous spam folder:

 SEO is something you’ll hear thrown around a lot in the world of digital marketing.

 SEO stands for search engine optimization and, simply put, is the method of ranking on a search engine in the organic results (the unpaid sections).

 To be SEO-friendly, you need to use precise and effective techniques to optimize your content so that your blog ranks highest in a keyword search.